davidclin/my-cheatsheet/README.md

 {
   "Code" : "Success",
   "LastUpdated" : "2020-03-10T22:37:58Z",
-  "InstanceProfileArn" : "arn:aws:iam::929292782238:instance-profile/jenkins-slave-1",
+  "InstanceProfileArn" : "arn:aws:iam::123456789012:instance-profile/jenkins-slave-1",
-  "InstanceProfileId" : "AIPAJSDGYFQQZD5F22RS4"
+  "InstanceProfileId" : "AIPAJSDGYFQQZD5F22RI3"
 }
 </pre>

-# How to quickly determine the identity a user is using when using the CLI
+# How to quickly determine the identity of an AWS IAM user using the AWS CLI
 <pre>
 $ aws sts get-caller-identity